makersacademy/git_receiver/README.md

 # Git Receiver

-Transforms data concerning git commits from a provided [`pre_push`][pre-push] script and places into a Firebase database.
+Transforms data concerning git commits from a provided [`pre_push`](pre-push) script and places into a Firebase database.

 ## How to Use